StefanoMastella/DIY_MEMS_SPL_Meter/README.md

 <img src="Reverberation Time\RT Plots/TR.png">

+## Special thanks

+Thanks to [Viviane Melo](https://www.researchgate.net/profile/Viviane-Melo-3), my friend and academic advisor, for all the support.

+Thanks to [Felipe Mello](https://www.researchgate.net/profile/Felipe-Mello-9) and [William D'Andrea Fonseca](https://www.researchgate.net/profile/William-Fonseca-4) for their research on which this model was based.
+Check their work in:

+F. R. Mello; W. D’A. Fonseca; P. H. Mareze.
+MEMS digital microphone and Arduino compatible
+microcontroller: an embedded system for noise monitoring.
+In 50th International Congress and Exposition on Noise Control Engineering — Internoise 2021, pages 1–12, Washington, DC, USA, Aug.
+2021. doi: 10.3397/IN-2021-2557.

 ## 📝 License

 Feel free to use it and modify it in any way you want.
 If you want to give me credits, cite this repository.